TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 <br></br>
 #### Current Known Issues
 4.17.2021 - python 3.7.3 does not work with geopy, this program was written on 3.9.2<br>
+  There is no cross-checking between indeed job postings and linkedin.<br>
+  linkedin job ID's can change between multiple jobs, unsure if they support multiple posts by an employer or if job ID's are generated differently from how one would expect.<br>